Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Welcome!
 This is the official **Snapmaker English Writing Style Guide**.
 It is not a comprehensive grammar handbook, nor an academic writing reference book.
 It proposes rules that help standardize Snapmaker's documentations that are written in English, and prepare them for future reuse and localization.

-This guide is compiled based on the need for our documentations to be factual, versatile, and user-friendly.
+This guide is compiled based on the need for our documentation to be factual, versatile, and user-friendly.
 It assumes readers come from varying backgrounds, and not all of them are native English speakers.
 As such, it prefers simple words and grammatical structures over complicated and fancy ones; it includes rules that violate traditional English grammar, though very rarely.

 The **Language and Grammar** chapter outlines rules that govern right or wrong, while the **Formatting and Content Planning** chapter stipulates rules that determine good or bad.
-The sections are organized in alphabetic order.
+The sections are organized in alphabetical order.
 The latter half is a Chinese translation of the guide.

 This guide is updated regularly.
 To report bugs or propose ideas, file an issue on [our GitHub page](https://github.com/Snapmaker), or email at ginger@snapmaker.com.